autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-waitset.md

 ### 3. verify WaitSet result

+The data structure of testing result returned from `WaitSet` is nested.
-You can see WaitSet result by doing 1 below first and then 2 below.
+You can find `WaitSet` result by the following 2 steps;

 1. verifying if any trigger has been invoked
 2. verifying if specified trigger has been invoked